Lexus ES review - MPG, CO2 and running costs

 Electric range, battery life and charge time

-Insurance groups for the Lexus ES vary from group 33 for the standard model to 34 for the F Sport trim and 38 for the Takumi trim, which is broadly in line with rivals.
-Because there is no high performance version of the ES however, the highest group 38 model is lower than equivalents from Audi and BMW.
+Insurance groups for the Lexus ES vary from 33 to 38 depending on specification.
+This range is broadly in line with rivals, although the lack of performance version means the highest group model is lower than equivalents from Audi and BMW.

 In this review